Interdisciplinary Postgraduate Research Network (IPN)

 Luis Velasco-Pufleau

 Luis Velasco-Pufleau is a Marie Skłodowska-Curie Global Fellow at the Institute of Musicology and Walter Benjamin Kolleg at the University of Bern, and at the Schulich School of Music at McGill University.
-His research focuses on the relationship between music, ethics, and politics in the music of the twentieth and twenty-first centuries.
-He is also interested in exploring the political dimension of aural memories and wartime sonic environments.
-He is the editor of the open access research blog Music, Sound and Conflict, an editorial board member of the journal Transposition and a member of the Swiss Young Academy.
+His research focuses on the relationships between music, ethics, and politics in the twentieth and twenty-first centuries.
+He is also interested in examining the political dimension of sonic agencies, aural memories and wartime sonic environments.
+Before joining the University of Bern, he has conducted postdoctoral research at the EHESS (Paris) and University of Salzburg, and has been visiting scholar at Ircam (Paris), the University of Oxford and University of Music and Performing Arts Vienna (mdw).
+Luis Velasco-Pufleau is an elected member of the Swiss Young Academy (SYA), the editor of the open access blog Music, Sound and Conflict, and an editorial board member of the journals Transposition and Filigrane

 Research Project